hungcq/knowledge-repo/wip/misbehaving.md

 ### 6. The Gauntlet
 - Main reasons economists think they could safely ignore abnormal behaviors:
   - As if:
-    - Argument: Even if people are not capable of actually solving the complex problems economists assume they can handle, they behave as if they can
+    - Argument: even if people are not capable of actually solving the complex problems economists assume they can handle, they behave as if they can
     - -> Their actions will approximate those predicted by the theory
     - Should evaluate a theory based on accuracy of its predictions, not realism of its assumption